Question

 Interpretation

 A chart does not decide whether your result is good or bad by itself.
-It gives the number a frame so you can compare it with healthy, average, or higher ranges.
+It gives the number a frame so you can compare broad healthy, athletic, average, or higher ranges and then decide whether to maintain, measure again, or use another tool for context.

 Next step